 The best anglers in the Blue Ridge Mountains aren’t always after the biggest trophy fish.
 Often, the goal is the elusive and sometimes smaller wild species.
 There are three types of trout found in Western North Carolina streams: native Southern Appalachian Brook Trout, larger Brown Trout, and hatchery-raised Rainbow Trout.
 The rainbow and brown trout will certainly put dinner on the table, but bragging rights may go to whoever catches a quick native brookie.

 Keep a lookout for dozens of multicolored species of salamanders along the streamside, too.
 Many rare species, that can only thrive in crisp, clean Appalachian stream systems are found in Boone waters.
 Some of these are indicator species - a group of organisms that signal the cleanliness and health of a stream.
 Help keep public waters pristine by planning ahead, leaving the river as you find it, and packing out all waste.

 Grandfather Trout Farm has everything you need for a successful day of fishing all in one place.
 A North Carolina fishing license is not required to fish on the trout farm's private property, and they'll provide the fishing poles and bait.
 You only pay for what you catch from their stocked pond, then just relax as the staff will prepare your catch for you.

 Want to sample the local trout without the added adventure of catching your own?
 Many local restaurants have created their own delicious twists on the dish.
-Joy Bistro (pictured above), The Local, and Hellbender Bed & Beverage all have a unique take on the Western NC delicacy, while The Speckled Trout has six different interpretations to try.
+The Speckled Trout has six different interpretations to try, while The Local, and Hellbender Bed & Beverage also have a unique take on the Western NC delicacy.